-- Began to exclusively source 100% of the electricity used at 10 major R&D and manufacturing sites in Japan from renewable energy sources (April 2022) - Created new Eco-Products (one new, bringing total to 665)

-• Held environmental e-learning program and environmental activities for Group employees as part of Olympus Environment Day initiatives
+- Began to exclusively source 100% of the electricity used at 10 major R&D and manufacturing sites in Japan from renewable energy sources (April 2022) - Created new Eco-Products (one new, bringing total to 665) - Held environmental e-learning program and environmental activities for Group employees as part of Olympus Environment Day initiatives

-The Olympus Group endeavors to reduce the environmental impact from the entire value chain, including product development, procurement, manufacture, logistics, sales, and repair.
+Governance The Olympus Group endeavors to reduce the environmental impact from the entire value chain, including product development, procurement, manufacture, logistics, sales, and repair.
 The CEO and CAO are the executive officers responsible for environmental initiatives, including Olympus' response to climate change.
 Underneath them, the Human Resources Head, who manages human resource development and general affairs, has control over matters related to the environment, health, and safety (EHS), and oversees the environmental activities for the entire Group.
-Governance The EHS functional division creates an environmental action plan, including the reduction target of CO2 emissions, as well as monitoring the progress of action plan implementation across the entire Group.
+The EHS functional division creates an environmental action plan, including the reduction target of CO 2 emissions, as well as monitoring the progress of action plan implementation across the entire Group.
 In response to the progress report, the CEO and CAO give instructions for any improvement required.
 The Board of Directors continues to monitor the status of the implemented climate change measures while receiving the related reports at least once a year.
 Also, to reinforce the commitment of management to ESG and climate change initiatives, 20% of the executive officers' performance share unit (PSU), a part of our long-term incentive (LTI) compensation, is linked to the results of an evaluation by an external ESG evaluation organization.

-The Olympus Group identifies risks and opportunities related to climate change for the short, medium, and long term by using scenario analysis.
+Strategy The Olympus Group identifies risks and opportunities related to climate change for the short, medium, and long term by using scenario analysis.
 The influence of climate change on our business activities is analyzed based on the 2-degree scenario: RCP2.6, IEA B2DS (holding the increase in the global average temperature to below 2°C above pre-industrial levels) and the 4-degree scenario: RCP8.5 (where the increase is assumed to be up to 4°C above pre-industrial levels), both of which were presented by the International Energy Agency (IEA).
-We identified that the major risks within the short term (one to five years) would be the suspension of factory operations or breakdown of the supply chain due to natural disasters; and the risks within the medium to long term (10 to 20 years) would be an increase in business costs due to the introduction of carbon taxes and further tightening of business sites across the world.
-We also pursue the development of environmentally conscious products, green procurement, and improvement of logistical efficiency in order to reduce CO2 emissions across the life cycles of our products
+We identified that the major risks within the short term (one to five years) would be the suspension of factory operations or breakdown of the supply chain due to natural disasters; and the risks within the medium to long term (10 to 20 years) would be an increase in business costs due to the introduction of carbon taxes and further tightening of regulations for $CO_2$ emissions.
+Risk management The Olympus Group identifies, assesses, and manages climate change and other environmental risks within the groupwide risk management system that covers all the risks that could affect our business.
+Metrics and targets The Olympus Group set two targets in 2021.
+One is carbon neutrality by 2030 for its site operations (Scope 1 and Scope 22), and the other is switching electricity procurement for its site operations to renewable energy sources also by 2030.
+We continue our production efficiency improvements, energy-saving activities, and introduction of renewable energy in business sites across the world.
+We also pursue the development of environmentally conscious products, green procurement, and improvement of logistical efficiency in order to reduce CO 2 emissions across the life cycles of our products.